 But there was hope.
 It was August.
 We’d meet up in two months in Maryland.
 Two months.
 Anything can happen.

-Barely a week and a half later, on Friday August 16th, her husband called me and left a voicemail asking me to call him back for some news.
-That was a Friday.
-I didn’t get the voicemail until that Sunday, the 18th.
+Barely a week and a half later, on early Saturday August 17th, your husband called me and left a voicemail asking me to call him back for some news.
+I didn’t hear the voicemail until the next day, the 18th.
 I called him back.
 I figured he wanted to talk about Lisa and maybe something to cheer her up.

 He let me know the news.
 She was gone.

 Lisa Beth Lovett-Mann was gone.
 You had died.
-Your health took a sharp and sudden turn for the worse since we had talked, and instead of having your physicians prolong your agony, you decided to exit this world peacefully, gracefully, on a Friday night.
+Your health took a sharp and sudden turn for the worse since we had talked, and instead of having your physicians prolong your agony, you decided to exit this world peacefully, gracefully, on a Saturday morning.
 You were 32 years old.

 I was at my then-girlfriend’s house, sitting on her parents’ sofa, blindsided.
 I heard the words but couldn’t process them.
 I think we were on our way to an IHOP or something, then to Target to pick up some such nonsense.
 Then I had to spend the next few days on the phone, arranging for my best friend’s Bachelor Party weekend in Tennessee, securing our cabin rental in the mountains, river rafting and hiking activities, coordinating arrival times at the Atlanta airport and transport to Gatlinburg, and I threw myself into it with everything I had.

 You weren’t gone, Lees.
 You were just hiding out somewhere.
 You’d call me in a few months when things cooled down a bit.
 You were faking it, right?
 You can’t be gone.
 You can’t.
 No way.